medusajs/medusa/docs/content/advanced/backend/scheduled-jobs/create.md

-# How to Create a Cron Job
+# How to Create a Scheduled Job

 In this document, you’ll learn how to create a scheduled job in Medusa.